raspberrypi/documentation/hardware/raspberrypi/booteeprom.md

 ## Write protection of EEPROM

-There is no software write protection for the boot EEPROM but there will be a mechanism in Raspbian to skip any future updates to the EEPROM.
+There is no software write protection for the boot EEPROM but there will be a mechanism in Raspberry Pi OS to skip any future updates to the EEPROM.
 However, it is possible to physically write-protect both EEPROMs via a simple resistor change on the board.
 Details will be published in the [schematics](./schematics/README.md).

 EEPROM image files contain a small user-modifiable config file, which may be modified using the `rpi-eeprom-config` script included in the `rpi-eeprom` package.
 See the [Bootloader Configuration Page](./bcm2711_bootloader_config.md) for configuration details.